 Rather than writing insulting letters, and casting aspersions on our respective genders, I propose some attempt at reconciliation be made.
 Why not let male and female split up into negotiating teams and engage in (Private Sector) Collective Bargaining?!?
 Girls can represent Labor (no pun intended) and present their demands and-or grievances to ND males (or NERD Management).
 The two groups can then sit down and draw up a contract.
 No more pressure on dates!
-No more awkward moments Your first attempt was humorous at parties or dances.
+No more awkward moments at parties or dances.